 - Strong financial performance is essential for the continued economic competitiveness of Canada’s forest industry.

 - Both operating profits and return on capital employed indicate whether Canada’s forest industry can attract investment and continue to generate economic activity.

 - Strong demand for wood products over the short term, along with a weaker Canadian dollar, supports a positive outlook for financial performance of the forest sector.

 - However, fibre supply shortages (caused by wildfires and pest outbreaks), uncertainty about trade restrictions, and declining demand for some paper products could present challenges to the financial performance of Canada’s forest industry in 2019.

 Sources and information

 - Statistics Canada.
-Quarterly balance sheet and income statement, by North American Industry Classification System (NAICS) (special extraction).
+Quarterly balance sheet and income statement, by North American Industry Classification System (NAICS) (special extraction, February 27, 2019).